tuberboy/facebook/README.md

 ## About

-This repository provides a PHP-based private API for automating various Facebook interactions.
+This repository provides a PHP-based API for various Facebook interactions.
 The functionalities include:

-- Automatic creation of accounts
+- Creation of accounts
 - Liking pages or posts
 - Following users
 - Increasing video views